dekoza/mtgpl/ORI.rst

 :mtgtip:`Nissa's Pilgrimage<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/8/0/800cef89-e90c-4f84-a7a0-3cd203532169.jpg?1562028540|https://scryfall.com/card/ori/190/nissas-pilgrimage?utm_source=api>`
    Search your library for up to two basic Forest cards, reveal those cards, and put one onto the battlefield tapped and the rest into your hand.
-Then shuffle your library.
+Then shuffle.

    Spell mastery — If there are two or more instant and/or sorcery cards in your graveyard, search your library for up to three basic Forest cards instead of two.